Everything we know about FIU bridge collapse

 THE INVESTIGATION

 It's not immediately clear what caused the bridge to collapse.
 In addition to local agencies, the National Transportation Safety Board has sent investigators to the scene.
-Florida Gov. Rick Scott and Sen. Marco Rubio are also en route to the scene.
+Florida Gov. Rick Scott and Sen. Marco Rubio also visited the scene.

+According to NTSB investigators, workers were trying to strengthen a diagonal member on the bridge when it collapsed.
+Robert Accetta, the investigator-in-charge for the NTSB, said crews were applying post-tensioning force, but investigators aren't sure if that's what caused the bridge to fall.

+An engineer left a voicemail two days before the collapse to say some cracking had been found at one end of the concrete span, but the voicemail wasn't picked up until after the collapse, Florida Department of Transportation officials said Friday.
+It's not yet clear if that cracking directly contributed to the bridge's failure.

 Local authorities have asked the public to avoid the area while the investigation continues.